Katherine Jackson disputes reports Prince might testify

-The trial, in its fourth week, is still expected to conclude with the start of jury deliberations next week.
+The trial, in its fourth week, is expected to conclude with the start of jury deliberations near the end of next week.

 The testing was ordered after Murray’s defense contended that Jackson swallowed eight tablets of lorazepam, a sedative, in a desperate search for sleep the day he died.